 The City of Brandon and the BGMA are located on Treaty 2 territory and the shared traditional lands of Cree, Oji-Cree, Dakota, Dene, Anishinaabeg, and is the homeland of the Métis nation.

 The Brandon General Museum & Archives was formed in 2007 by the City of Brandon, Manitoba.
 The museum officially opened on July 15th, 2011, after much support from the city and community.

-Today we are governed by a board, made up of three City Councillors, and four dedicated community members.
+Today we are governed by a board of directors, made up of three City Councillors, and community members.
+We are a non-profit organization dedicated to enriching downtown and showcasing this city’s valuable history.
 Our mission is to collect, conserve, study, exhibit and interpret historic and heritage materials relating to the City of Brandon and its place within the history of Southwestern Manitoba.

-Brent Chamberlain, Vice Chair
+Brent Chamberlain, Chair

 Dr. Sajjad Rao